requirement-yogi/launchers-dc/README.md

-# Launch Confluence and Jira - Data Center - Public
+# Docker launchers for Confluence and Jira - Data Center - Public

 This repository builds Docker images that can be launched for every supported version of Confluence and Jira.